gsamokovarov/web-console/README.markdown

 _JRuby_.
 Spawning another process is slow.
 Spawning another **JRuby** process is even slower.
 Read more about the problem at the _JRuby_ [wiki].

 ### Changing the colors is broken.
-I see some of the previous theme colors.

-Clear the assets cache with `rake tmp:cache:clear`.
-Some of the old style sheet colors are probably sticking around in there.
+Some of the style sheets may be cached.
+Run `rake tmp:cache:clear` to clear it up.

 Test Drive
 ----------